Trump Administration revokes air pollution regulation

 More from this show

-The Trump administration recently announced it will rescind the endangerment finding, as many experts say it will make air pollution and climate change worse.
-The finding allows the EPA (Environmental Protection Agency) to put limits on carbon pollution.
+The Trump Administration recently announced it will rescind the endangerment finding, and experts say it will make air pollution and climate change worse.
+The finding allows the Environmental Protection Agency (EPA) to put limits on carbon pollution.

 According to health experts, poor air quality can lead to a plethora of health problems, including asthma and heart issues.
 Arizona is also subject to cross-pollution from other states, which compounds the issue.

-Sandy Bahr, Director of Sierra Club Grand Canyon Chapter, joined “Arizona Horizon” to discuss more about the new regulations and standards.
+Sandy Bahr, Director of the Sierra Club Grand Canyon Chapter, joined “Arizona Horizon” to discuss the new regulations and standards.

 Fountain Hills with text reading: Food Festival Saturday, April 11, 2026, Fountain Hills, Arizona